UChisom/UChisom/README.md

 > Here, you'll find of bunch of projects I've worked on in the past and some I'm currently on.

-They've recorded my learning progress so far, I hope you find something you like! 🚀🚀

-### Here are some of my skills:
+### Here are the skills and tools I've used:

 - Python 🐍: :muscle: Proficient
+- Machine Learning Algorithms 💻 : Good ✔️
 - SQL:floppy_disk: Strong
 - Advanced Excel 📉: :chart_with_upwards_trend: Strong
 - Tableau 📈: :bar_chart: Good